Your cookie preferences

 If you were in credit when you switched, it’s possible that your previous energy supplier still has some money that belongs to you.

-Energy suppliers are supposed to give back any money you are in credit by when you switch to another provider, but over the years many have failed to do so.
-If you think this might be the case, then check your bank statements, direct debits or energy bills, or just give them a call on one of the numbers listed below:
+If you think you're owed a refund, then check your bank statements, direct debits or energy bills, or just give them a call on one of the numbers listed below:

 Co-op Energy0808 164 1088NNNN